 - If registered for a virtual course, to provide full contact information to the technical coordinator for potential emergency use.

-- To include your name, email address, and city/state/country on a printed or digital list of students in the SLIG course for which you are registered; last-minute course movement may result in being included in more than one list.
+- To include your name, email address, and city/state/country on a printed or digital list of students in an educational offering, such as a course or workshop, for which you are registered; last-minute changes to your enrollment may result in being included in more than one list.

 - If special services are requested, to provide information to committee members, facility, and suppliers as needed to support those requests.

 Programs – Opt-in permission will be required to: